TheFrenchGhosty/Microsoft-Spying-Domain-Names-Collection/README.md

-# Microsoft Spying IPs Collection
+# Microsoft Spying Domain Names Collection

 A collection of Microsoft IPs used for spying in Windows 10, collected from multiples privacy tools.